 From time to time, the global capital markets may experience periods of disruption and instability, which could materially and adversely impact the broader financial and credit markets and reduce the availability to us of debt and equity capital.
 For example, between 2008 and 2009, instability in the global capital markets resulted in disruptions in liquidity in the debt capital markets, significant write-offs in the financial services sector, the repricing of credit risk in the broadly syndicated credit market and the failure of major domestic and international financial institutions.
 In particular, the financial services sector was negatively impacted by significant write-offs as the value of the assets held by financial firms declined, impairing their capital positions and abilities to lend and invest.
 We believe that such value declines were exacerbated by widespread forced liquidations as leveraged holders of financial assets, faced with declining prices, were compelled to sell to meet margin requirements and maintain compliance with applicable capital standards.
 Such forced liquidations also impaired or eliminated many investors and investment vehicles, leading to a decline in the supply of capital for investment and depressed pricing levels for many assets.
-Also, the United Kingdom held a referendum in which voters approved an exit from the European Union which is expected to occur on March 29, 2019, and the implications of the United Kingdom's pending withdrawal from the European Union are unclear at present.
-In addition, the implications of the current presidential administration's policies are unclear at present.
-These events caused, or may in the future cause, significantly diminished overall confidence in the debt and equity markets, unprecedented declines in the values of certain assets, extreme economic uncertainty and significantly reduced availability of debt and equity capital for the market as a whole and financial services firms in particular.
-While market conditions have experienced relative
+Also, the United Kingdom held a referendum in which voters approved an exit from the European Union, and the full implications of the United Kingdom's withdrawal from the European Union are unclear at present.
+In addition, U.S. government shutdowns, including the partial government shutdown that ended in January 2019, may cause disruptions or instability in capital markets, and the implications of policies that may be enacted from time to time on capital markets may not be clear at the time of proposal or enactment.
+Such events or other similar events may cause significantly diminished overall confidence in the debt and equity markets, declines in the values of certain assets, economic uncertainty and reduced availability of debt and equity capital fo